nmagee/ds2002-course/labs/lab5-sql.md

 3. For more advanced users who want a challenge, use a MySQL Docker container.
 Instructions are below:

 ### Docker
-1. As we did in class, run MySQL in a container on your laptop using the following command.
+1. Run MySQL in a container on your laptop using the following command.

     ```
     docker run -e MYSQL_ROOT_PASSWORD=abc123 -d mysql